PapaSmurfDev/HeadsUpDisplayLogger/Readme.md

 isReceiver: true - Represents the Neural interface receiving signal
 isReceiver: false - Represents the machine logging
+signature: Is basically your password to prevent people from invading your channel
+logFile: WIP

 Add the following:
 #### For the Neural Interface with overlay glasses: